FNA-XNA/docs/docs/appendix/Appendix-B:-FNA-on-Consoles.md

 ## PlayStation

-FNA for PlayStation 4 and 5 is now in progress - the first draft of SDL-playstation was recently finished, with FNA3D support coming up next.
-FAudio and Theorafile are already working on PlayStation targets!
+FNA for PlayStation 4 and 5 is nearly complete - FNA and the fnalibs work, we just need to finish the port of SDL3 (particularly SDL_GPU).
 For runtimes we are currently using NativeAOT, with Mono as our fallback plan.

 If you are a licensee, please get in touch with [Ryan](mailto:icculus@icculus.org) for SDL access, then once you have access to that, let us know!